csMACnz/StorytellerReduxSample/README.md

 * added force send current state functionality to Storyteller.Redux (after initial connection)
 * Added tests to increment the counter
 * Works!

+A more detailed description of how I made this work is on my blog: [Subcutaneous Testing against React + .Net Applications with Storyteller - A Reply](https://blog.csmac.nz/storytellerreduxsample/)